Dec 5, 2025

 Adoption of exoskeletons in Canada: industries, role of authorities, ergonomic expectations, and reasons for the current growth.
 A clear and comprehensive guide.

-This article provides a clear picture: where Canada stands today, which industries are adopting these technologies, how provincial organizations frame their use, and why interest is exploding now.
+This article provides a clear picture: where Canada stands today, which industries are adopting these technologies, how provincial organizations regulate their use, and why interest is surging now.

-The adoption of exoskeletons varies by sector, but several national trends are emerging:
+The adoption of exoskeletons varies across sectors, but several national trends are emerging:

 Construction

 The construction sector is among the most advanced.
-The needs are clear: repetitive lifting, prolonged bending, arms-up positions.
+The needs are clear: repeated lifting, prolonged bending, arms-in-the-air positions.
 Passive exoskeletons for the back and arms are particularly sought after to reduce fatigue and chronic injuries.

 Large Canadian construction companies are already testing these solutions in their prevention programs.